By Amy Niemas, RN-BC, BSN, MSW, Clinical Content Director · Psychiatric Registered Nurse

 Pro Tips

-- Quote the Patient on Mood: Mood is subjective and reflects the patient's own words.
+- Quote the patient on mood: Mood is subjective and reflects the patient's own words.
 Always include their response in quotes: "Patient states 'I feel hopeless.'"
 This approach proves more clinically useful and legally defensible than paraphrasing.
 If the patient cannot articulate their mood, document that as well: "Patient unable to describe mood, states 'I don't know.'"

 - Always document mood-affect congruence: After documenting mood and affect separately, state whether they match.
-"Affect congruent with reported mood" or "Affect incongruent with reported mood - patient states 'I'm fine' but presents with tearfulness and psychomotor agitation."
+"Affect congruent with reported mood" or "Affect incongruent with reported mood.
+Patient states 'I'm fine', but presents with tearfulness and psychomotor agitation."
 Incongruence is a clinically significant finding that the treatment team needs to know about.

 Chart smarter with Nurse Charting Pro